 Layers Of Reserve

 The third object rests on the wall with the help of four yellow chisels.
-The chisel is a tool used when you need to knock something loose from its surface, especially stone or granite.
-The yellow colour is a signal colour used to illustrate the importance and therefore Sara choose to apply this colour to both the archive piece and the four chisels.
+A chisel is a tool used when you need to knock something loose from its surface, especially stone or granite.
+The yellow colour is a signal colour used to illustrate the importance and therefore the designer choose to apply this colour to both the archive piece and the four chisels.